emacsmirror/meep/readme.rst

 MEEP for Emacs
 ##############

-MEEP is an experimental modal editing system for emacs.
+MEEP is a modal editing system for emacs.

 Available via `melpa <https://melpa.org/#/meep>`__.